+I like a teacher who will patiently wait for me to finish my sentences, no matter how long it takes me!
 I like a teacher who keeps up the conversation.
 For instance, if I say “I'm in India,” they might ask “How is the weather in India?”
-I don't to feel like I'm struggling to move the conversation forward.
+I don't want to feel like I'm struggling to move the conversation forward.

 If a teacher pauses for a while and then says something like “So… what do you want to talk about?”
 That's an almost instant indication that this person isn't for me.
 Engaging teachers are good at taking every little thing you say and expanding on it to bring the conversation forward.

 And I like my teachers to have a good gauge for my level and to adjust accordingly.
-If a teacher sees I'm a struggling beginner and still talks very fast, uses complicated vocabulary, or corrects my grammar constantly, then I will usually make a mental note that they'd be good to revisit later when I'm more advanced.
+If a teacher sees I'm a struggling beginner and still talks very fast, uses complicated vocabulary, or corrects my grammar constantly, then I will usually make a mental note that they'd be good to revisit later, when I'm more advanced.

 When I'm more advanced:

-This is when I like my teachers to be a little stricter.
 At this stage, I like the teachers to speak at a more native speed.
-And I especially look for Professional teachers who implement good conversational or grammar exercises that push me out of my comfort zone.
+And I especially look for teachers who implement good conversational or grammar exercises that push me out of my comfort zone.